 LS1.
 From Molecules to Organisms: Structures and Processes

 1-LS1-1.
-Use evidence to explain that (a) different animals use their body parts and senses in different ways to see, hear, grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water, and air, and (b) plants have roots, stems, leaves, flowers, and fruits that are used to take in nutrients, water and air, produce food (sugar), and make new plants.
+Use evidence to explain that (a) different animals use their body parts and senses in different ways to see, hear, grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water, and air, and (b) plants have roots, stems, leaves, flowers, and fruits that are used to take in water, air, and other nutrients, and produce food for the plant.

 Clarification Statement:

-Descriptions are not expected to include mechanisms.
+Descriptions are not expected to include mechanisms such as the process of photosynthesis.

 1-LS1-2.
 Obtain information to compare ways in which the behavior of different animal parents and their offspring help the offspring to survive.